 The Jains worshipped Ambika Goddess as the Mother Goddess of Jainism.
 She is regarded as the patron deity of material prosperity, childbirth and protection of women.
 She is said to represent fertility and also as a source of protection against the evil forces of nature.
 The Jains had adopted her for in the form of an early Yakshi, "Bahuputrika" meaning one who has many children.
 However, she began to be referred as "Ambika" towards the end of 6th century CE.

 The idol of Ambika Devi is represented in golden colour.
-Her vehicle is a lion.
-She has four arms.
-She is seen holding a mango and a branch of a mango tree in two of her right hands.
-In her left hands she is seen carrying a rein and two of her sons, Priyankara and Shubhankara.
+Her vehicle is a Lion.
+She has 4 arms.
+She is seen holding a mango and a branch of a mango tree in 2 of her right hands.
+In her left hands she is seen carrying a rein and 2 of her sons, ‘Priyankara’ and ‘Shubhankara’.

 Temples of Ambika Devi

 There are several dedicated to Ambika Devi.
-Among them the major three temples dedicated to her are:
+Among them the major 3 temples dedicated to her are:

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to email@example.com